markolbert/J4JLogging/README.md

 **J4JLogging** is my approach to doing both those things.
 It's a simple wrapper for Serilog which makes it easy to include caller information, source code information and sending text messages via Twilio for selected log events.

-Apologies for the sparse documentation.
-Another project I'm working on is a system for creating ReadTheDocs/Sphinx style documentation for C# projects.
-But it's not ready yet :).